 The ‘downs’ are actually up, rolling hills over chalky land, and some of the most beautiful British countryside.
 Perfect for a day out walking in quintessential English nature.5.
 Wonder at the Westbury White Horse

 A carving in the earth of a horse cut deep into the chalk hillside on Salisbury Plain.
 The true history and age of the Horse is unknown, but its beauty and splendour are there for all to see.

-Our inventory features around 860 properties from 15 partners.
+Our inventory contains approximately 810 properties from 11 partners.